airnativeextensions/nativeextensions-documentation/docs/location/ios-location-simulation.md

 This code is for the `ViewController` class that should have been automatically created for you, just copy the following into the `ViewController.m` file.

-This code is very rough and just thrown together for testing purposes.
+This code is very basic and just put together for testing purposes.

 ```objc
 #import "ViewController.h"